mworrell/filezcache/README.md

 =============================================

-This is a file caching system optimized for use with cowmachine but then also be used with other services.
+This is a file caching system optimized for use with cowmachine but can also be used with other services.

 It has some unique properties: